C.F. Monterrey: 21st century

 Guillermo Franco (pictured in 2010) played a vital role in the club's Clausura 2003 title win.

 In 2002, Monterrey hired Argentinian coach Daniel Passarella and started to form a strong and competitive side featuring the likes of Guillermo Franco, Walter Erviti, Jesus Arellano and Luis Perez.
-In the Clausura 2003 tournament, they won their first official title.
+In the Clausura 2003 tournament, they won their second official title.
 In the semi-finals, they faced their arch-rivals Tigres for the first time ever in a Liguilla.
 In the first leg, they won 4–1 at the Estadio Universitario, and despite losing 2–1 at their home ground in the second leg, they managed to advance to the finals with an aggregate victory of 5–3.
-On June 14, 2003, they defeated Monarcas Morelia 3–1 on aggregate to claim their second league title after 17 years.
+On 14 June 2003, they defeated Monarcas Morelia 3–1 on aggregate to claim their second league title after 17 years.

 Pasarella left in 2004, and afterwards, Monterrey hired Miguel Herrera to be their head coach.
 He led them to the finals of the Apertura 2004, but the club lost against Pumas.
 He would lead them to the finals again in the Apertura 2005 tournament, this time losing to Toluca by an aggregate of 6–3.
 After the loss, Guillermo Franco left the club to play for Spanish club Villarreal.
 Herrera would remain their head coach until 2007, when he was fired after a poor string of results in the Apertura 2007.
 For the Clausura 2008, Monterrey hired Ricardo La Volpe to be their head coach, and they managed to reach the semi-finals.
 This team featured new players such as Humberto Suazo and newly acquired league veteran striker Jared Borgetti.
 However, the next tournament was a poor one for Rayados, as they finished in 14th place.